timan-z/HackMD-Clone-Tech-Demo/stuff-to-add-to-future-readme.txt

                 (For single-line Quote invocations though, it seems HackMD will undo the "> " quotes). */

                 ^ multi-line stuff, I won't undo the > things present.
 But single line I will!
 (HackMD does the same thing so idk).

+^ also a new creative difference I can add is, in HackMd's numberedlist, when you highlight multiple lines and apply the button (it prepends "1." to all the lines -- but here I know how I can make them all numbered!)